juan-pineda/Models_HST_MUSE/README.md

 datacubes, HST images, etc.

-Here it is supposed that you have precomputed values of sky and psf for hubble bands.
+Here it is supposed that you have precomputed values of sky and psf for hubble bands (see the sections below).
 We provide the necessary inputs for the sample data.
-In a couple of days this repository will be updated with extra features and explanations for doing that, and also to perform the true model fitting with serious statistical meaning.
-Meanwhile, the example creates just a toy model to allow you grasping the most important features of the code, so later on you can go as far as you want.
+This repository still needs to be updated with some techniques to perform a meaningful model fitting using statistical indicators.
+Meanwhile, the example creates just a toy model to allow you grasping the most important features of the code.

 # Measurements of the SKY